History of children in the military: Libya

-Middle East
+West Asia

 Iran

 During the Iran–Iraq War (1980–1988) the armed forces used children widely; the extent of the practice is not known but the number of children involved is thought to be in the tens of thousands.
 Armed groups associated with the government advertised widely for male children from age 14 to join them, and the country's Supreme Leader, Ayatollah Khomeini, urged children to fight at the front.
 According to the Coalition to Stop the Use of Child Soldiers (now Child Soldiers International):

 Ayatollah Khomeini declared that parental permission was unnecessary for those going to the front, that volunteering for military duty was a religious obligation, and that serving in the armed forces took priority over all other forms of work or study.
 Various sources reported that children were indoctrinated into participating in combat.
 They were given "keys to paradise" and promised that they would go directly to heaven if they died as martyrs against the Iraqi enemy.

 The children involved were overwhelmingly from slums and poor villages, and some participated without the knowledge of their parents, including Mohammad Hossein Fahmideh.
 Thousands of children took part in human wave attacks, leading to widespread deaths and injuries.
 The total number of all Iranian casualties is estimated to be 200,000–600,000, of which approximately a third were aged 15–19 (and 3 percent under 14), according to one assessment.

 After the war, the Basij, an official militia organisation, continued to recruit children from age 15, focusing on those living in poverty and sometimes recruiting them by force.
 In 2004, the Basij was estimated to have as many as a million members of all ages.
 Ansar-e Hizbollah, an armed group tolerated by the government, also recruited children widely in the 2000s, with no age restriction.
 As of 2018, the Iranian armed forces continue to enlist from age 16 and the government has not yet ratified the Optional Protocol on the involvement of children in armed conflict.